dd0sxx/nft-marketplace-lesson/README.md

 3. _TigerBuggyNFT.sol_

-  A version of the complete contract with bugs for the students to find.
+  A version of the complete contract with bugs and vulnerabilities for the students to find.